Natzsmart/QRCREATE/README.md

 ## Project Requirements:
-This is the first milestone in your project.
-You must complete this before moving to the second milestone.
+In this project.
+You must complete this before moving to the next phase.

 You are expected to do the following: